 The build volume of a 3D printer is basically the largest cuboid it can print.
 Generally, professional 3D printers have bigger build volumes than their consumer counterpart.
 The professional 3D printers used at Quick 3D Printing all have build volumes more than 10 inches cube.
 This big volume makes is ideal for prototyping and product development with very minimal size limitations.
-According to M.D.
-Chris of Quick 3D Printing, they are able to print multiples of large models in ABS at a go thanks to the large build volume of the professional 3D printers they use.
+According to the 3DQP Team, we are able to print multiples of large models in ABS at a go thanks to the large build volume of the professional 3D printers they use.

 For a 3D printer, the resolution is the minimum thickness of the build layer.
 The lower this value the better, for consumer 3D printers this value is 100 micron.
 A micron equals 0.001mm.
 Most professional 3D printers can print layers as thin as 20 microns.
 This level of resolution combined with a rigid construction makes models printed on consumer 3D printers feel inferior.

 The main downside of 3D printing is the time it takes to print a model.
 Manufacturing processes like injection moulding can very rapid as compared to 3D printing.
 However, because of the tooling and expensive moulds required for every iteration of a design, it is not an ideal choice for prototyping and product development.